 I decided I wasn’t too fond of the idea of the four and under crowd swinging a bat in my house so I made it a pull string style.
 The kids managed to pull all the losing strings before finding the winning one and – oops! – the bit of tape I used to keep the trap door secured while I decorated it stayed shut.
 They pulled so hard the piñata fell!
 It was hilarious.
 Thankfully, the kids were happy to let me pull it open and start shaking out the small bags of jelly beans for them to grab.

-The bookmarks started from Dylan making a watercolor painting.
+The bookmarks started from our son making a watercolor painting.
 I then trimmed the paper to 8.5×11 and printed the bookmark layout I had created in Photoshop onto the back of the painting.
 I finished them off with laminating.
 Each one is completely unique from the next.
 A simple “book related” gift to tie in with our book themed party.

-The final touch, was Dylan’s birthday shirt.
+The final touch, was our son’s birthday shirt.
 I failed to get a good photo of it the day of the party (or since!) so thanks to my mom for the following photo taken just before the piñata fun started.
 Wanting to stick with our theme, but do something a little bit different – I created a cactus ‘4’ for his shirt using Eric Carle fabric I had in my stash.